Illuminati-CRAZ/Displacer/README.md

 Uses SVs to change the visual position of rice notes without changing the actual time to hit them.

-(If you're reading this in the year 2021, please remind me to update this plugin)
+(If you're reading this when Quaver is updated to 0.27.0 or later, please remind me to update this plugin)